- Test and validate both natural language responses and SQL query results directly within the chat interface.

 Use the Updated SQL to Re-Query the Dataset

 If you edited the SQL, click Update response to run the revised query.
 This re-executes the logic and updates the answer and/or chart accordingly.
-This step is essential for:
+This step is essential for:- Confirming that syntax and logic errors have been fixed.

 - Testing if the new query returns accurate and expected data.